larsensong/alx-system_engineering-devops/README.md

 # :shell: Learning Bash :shell:

-In this project I will be learning various techniques to use bash for scripting.I hope to use bash to make my coding, development, and deployment in  much more seemless and working environment .
+In this project I will be learning various techniques to use bash for scripting.
+I hope to use bash to make my coding, development, and deployment in  much more seemless and working environment .
 I use python for scripting right now, but bash is very powerful for common SRE tasks so I feel I must learn it to be proficient as a software engineer.
 This repository is entirely script based.

 ## :running: Getting Started